-- Use this unit for its for intended use only. - Installation by qualified personnel. - Turn off electrical supply before servicing unit. - Inspect all parts for damage prior to installation and start-up. - Do not use unit if it has damaged wiring, is not working properly, or has been damaged or dropped. - Connect to properly grounded electrical supply with proper voltage as stated on rating plate. - Have proper over-current protection (i.e. time- delay fuse/HACR Breaker) as listed on Rating Plate. - Shall connect unit to properly grounded electrical supply. - Tampering voids all warranties.
+- Use this unit for its for intended use only. - Installation by qualified personnel. - Turn off electrical supply before servicing unit. - Inspect all parts for damage prior to installation and start-up. - Do not use unit if it has damaged wiring, is not working properly, or has been damaged or dropped. - Connect to properly grounded electrical supply with proper voltage as stated on rating plate. - Have proper over-current protection (i.e. time- delay fuse/HACR Breaker) as listed on Rating Plate. - Connect unit to properly grounded electrical supply.
+Do not fail to properly ground this unit. - Tampering voids all warranties.